cvvergara/pgrouting/doc/max_flow/pgr_maxFlowMinCost_Cost.rst

    :end-before: -- q4

 .. index::
-    single: maxFlowMinCost_Cost ; Many to One - Experimental on v3.0
+    single: maxFlowMinCost_Cost - Experimental ; Many to One - Experimental on v3.0

 Many to One
 ...............................................................................